smh-hosseiny/CTtrack/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 We present ConvTract, a DCNN-based framework for automatic whole-brain fiber tractography.
 The introduced model comprises 3D and 2D convolutional layers to regress the fiber Orientation Distribution Functions that are subsequently utilized to perform deterministic tractography using SD-Stream algorithm.
-The introduced pipeline was evaluated in terms of fODF estimation accuracy and tractography generalizability.
-Moreover, the framework was scored using the Tractometer tool, a publicly available tractography benchmark, for quantitative assessment of tractography quality.
-The obtained results showed that this approach outperforms classical and current state-of-the-art data-driven tractography algorithms.
+The introduced pipeline was evaluated in terms of fODF estimation accuracy and tractography generalizability and outperformed classical and current state-of-the-art data-driven algorithms.